-We compute earnings per share of common stock in accordance with ASC 260, Earnings Per Share.
-Basic earnings per share is calculated by dividing net income attributable to controlling stockholders (after consideration of the earnings allocated to unvested grants under the 2013 Plan, if applicable) by the weighted-average number of shares of common stock outstanding during the period excluding the weighted average number of unvested grants under the 2013 Plan, if applicable ("participating securities" as defined in Note 12 to our financial statements to this Form 10-Q).
-Diluted earnings per share is calculated by dividing net income attributable to controlling stockholders (after consideration of the earnings allocated to unvested grants under the 2013 Plan, if applicable) by the weighted-average number of shares of common stock outstanding during the period plus other potential common stock instruments if they are dilutive.
+We compute earnings per share of common stock in accordance with ASC 260,Earnings Per Share.
+Basic earnings per share is calculated by dividing net income attributable to controlling stockholders (after consideration of the earnings allocated to unvested grants, if applicable) by the weighted-average number of shares of common stock outstanding during the period excluding the weighted average number of unvested grants, if applicable ("participating securities" as defined in Note 12 to our financial statements in this Form 10-Q).
+Diluted earnings per share is calculated by dividing net income attributable to controlling stockholders (after consideration of the earnings allocated to unvested grants, if applicable) by the weighted-average number of shares of common stock outstanding during the period plus other potential common stock instruments if they are dilutive.
 Other potentially dilutive common stock instruments include our unvested restricted stock, other equity-based awards, and convertible notes.
 The restricted stock and other equity-based awards are included if they are dilutive using the treasury stock method.
 The treasury stock method assumes that theoretical proceeds received for future service provided is used to purchase shares of treasury stock at the average market price per share of common stock, which is deducted from the total shares of potential common stock included in the calculation.
-When unvested grants are dilutive, the earnings allocated to these dilutive unvested grants are not deducted from the net income attributable to controlling stockholders when calculating diluted earnings per share.
+When unvested grants are dilutive, the earnings allocated to these dilutive using the if-converted method.
+The treasury stock here dilutive using the if-converted method is used to purchase shares of treasury stock at the average market price per share of common stock, which is deducted from the total shares of potential common stock included in the calculating diluted earnings per share.
 The convertible notes are included if they are dilutive using the if-converted method.
-The if-converted method removes interest expense related to the convertible notes from the net income attributable to controlling stockholders and includes the weighted average shares of potential common stock over the period issuable upon conversion of t
+The treasury stockholders and includes the weighted average approximate income attributable to controlling stockholders when calculating